-Top 10 things to do off the beach in Goa: Part 1
+Top 10 places to visit in Goa: Part 1

-But finally I decided to give Goa a chance, and spent almost two weeks touring the state and looking for places and experiences that show the more interesting, sophisticated and discerning side of Goa.
+Finally I decided to give Goa a chance.
+I spent almost two weeks touring the state and looking for places to visit in Goa and experiences that show the more interesting, sophisticated and discerning side of Goa.
 What I discovered is that Goa is a historical, cultural, wellness and leisure treasure house.
 Here are my top picks 1 – 5.
 Part 2 coming soon.

 - Panjim and Fontainhas

 - Goa Arts and Literature Festival (GALF)

 READ MORE ABOUT PLACES TO VISIT IN GOA

 For starters, Goa has a completely unique flavour in India due to colonization by the Portuguese.
 In fact, the Portuguese have influenced Goan culture for hundreds years, and as a consequence the state has a large population of Catholics and a profusion of Portuguese designed churches and gracious old homes.
 I love these charming homes, painted in bright colours, and dream of someday owning one with a wide white verandah on a hill overlooking the Arabian Sea.